 Deciding whether to capitalize “gospel” language can be tricky.
 But you can cut through confusion with the following five principles:

-- If “gospel” refers to a proclamation, lowercase it.
+- Lowercase “gospel” if it refers to a proclamation.

-- If “gospel” is a stand-in for a title, capitalize it.
+- Capitalize “gospel” if it’s a stand-in for a title.

 And of course, if you aren’t satisfied with a sentence based on these principles, you can always revise it until you get it into the shape you want it.

 “Gospel versus Gospel,” weblog, SBL Handbook of Style, 15 November 2016, §1; italics original.
 Header image provided by Josh Applegate. ↩

 “Gospel versus Gospel,” §1; italics added. ↩

 Society of Biblical Literature, The SBL Handbook of Style, 2nd ed.
 (Atlanta: SBL, 2014), §§188.8.131.52, 4.3.6. ↩

 SBL Handbook of Style, §4.3.6. ↩